LightSquared lodges claims against Ergen, Dish

-NEW YORK (Reuters) - Bankrupt wireless communications firm LightSquared Inc has filed a lawsuit accusing Dish Network Corp (DISH.O) and its chairman, Charles Ergen, of improperly trying to take control of LightSquared’s broadband spectrum.
+NEW YORK, Nov 17 (Reuters) - Bankrupt wireless communications firm LightSquared Inc has filed a lawsuit accusing Dish Network Corp and its chairman, Charles Ergen, of improperly trying to take control of LightSquared’s broadband spectrum.

 The lawsuit, filed in the U.S. bankruptcy court in New York late on Friday, is an effort to revive an earlier case by LightSquared’s controlling stakeholder, Phil Falcone’s Harbinger Capital Partners, that was thrown out last month.